20 Unforgettable Omaha Day Trips

 - Travel Time from Omaha: 8 minutes

-Located just on the edge of town near the Henry Doorly Zoo, Lauritzen Gardens is a lovely venue that features a hundred acres of botanic garden space.
-Color, beauty, and educational opportunities abound thanks to the site’s curated plant displays and educational programs.
+Located just on the edge of town near the Henry Doorly Zoo, Lauritzen Gardens is a lovely venue with a hundred acres of botanic garden space.
+Thanks to the site’s curated plant displays and educational programs, color, beauty, and educational opportunities abound.

 There’s nothing like strolling through Lauritzen Gardens’ well-managed collection of gorgeous plants, light-up critters, gurgling fountains, and seasonal displays.
 From Christmastime poinsettias to summertime marigolds, you’ll find something that enchants you!